Pearson’s Index of Skewness The English statistician Karl Pearson... | Channels for Pearson+

 Skewness

 Skewness is a statistical measure that describes the asymmetry of a distribution.
-A positive skewness indicates that the tail on the right side of the distribution is longer or fatter than the left side, while a negative skewness indicates the opposite.
+A positive skew indicates that the tail on the right side of the distribution is longer or fatter than the left side, while a negative skew indicates the opposite.
 A skewness of zero suggests a symmetric distribution.
 Understanding skewness helps in interpreting the shape and behavior of data distributions.

 Recommended video: